davidhartline/infrastructure_dashboard/README.md

 # infrastructure_dashboard
 A status board for infrastructure created for IT support environments that includes some manual and automatic update functionality.

+This was designed with the following scenerio in mind.
+A IT Director or Manager wants to have a high level understanding of the status of infrastructure in their environment.
+They also want their staff to see it and know that it is looked at frequently.
+The Director wants it to be quick to grasp, easy to update, but not necessary to micromanage.

 # Files
 |File      | Description|
 |----------|------------------------------------------------------------------------------------------------------------------------|